 In the face of developing as a “fourth wave” of transmission, we must continue to adhere to testing and public health guidelines.

 Getting Vaccinated on Campus

-- As of April 15, all persons ages 16 and over in Washington state will be able to register for a vaccination.
+- As of April 15, all people ages 16 and over in Washington state will be able to register for a vaccination.
 This includes students and others whose primary residence may be in another state.

 - In addition to administering the vaccine through CHWS, the campus will serve as a Pierce County mass vaccination site on selected dates.
 We do not know which vaccine will be available at these events, which are expected to begin no earlier than mid-May.

-Getting Vaccinated Off Campus
+Getting Vaccinated Off-Campus

 Vaccine availability in Pierce County has increased significantly.
 While we wait for the arrival of the vaccine on campus, please avail yourselves of the opportunity to sign up for vaccination through nearby pharmacies, health care offices, and mass vaccination sites in our area.
 More information is available on the Washington State vaccine locator website.